The Best Frameworks Come from Product Engineers

 The best frameworks are built by people who need them.

-This is a controversial position in organizations that have dedicated platform engineering teams, so let me be precise about what I mean, and more importantly, what I don't mean.
-"Platform engineering" is gaining formal recognition as a discipline right now, partly because of the influence of Team Topologies (which defines the "platform team" as one of four fundamental team types) and Spotify's widely discussed Golden Paths model.
+This is a controversial position in organizations with dedicated platform engineering teams.
+"Platform engineering" is gaining formal recognition as a discipline, partly through the influence of Team Topologies (which defines the "platform team" as one of four fundamental team types) and Spotify's widely discussed Golden Paths model.
 But most of that conversation is about backend infrastructure.
 Mobile platform engineering has its own dynamics.

 The Customer Proximity Problem

 When a product engineer builds a framework, they are their own first customer.
-They feel the pain of the existing solution every day.
 They know which patterns are tedious, which abstractions leak, which APIs make them think twice about the right call site.
-The framework they build is a direct response to friction they personally experience.
+The framework they build is a direct response to friction they feel every day.

-When a platform engineer builds a framework from scratch, they are building for a customer they observe but don't inhabit.
+When a platform engineer builds one from scratch, they are building for a customer they observe but don't inhabit.
 They attend sprint reviews, read design docs, conduct developer surveys.
-These are all good practices.
+All good practices.
 But there's a gap between "I watched someone struggle with this" and "I struggle with this every day, and here's the exact shape of the solution that would save me thirty minutes per feature."

-Poor ergonomics.
-The API surface of a framework reveals what the author thinks is important.
-Product engineers who build frameworks optimize for the common case, the thing they do fifty times a week.
+The API surface reveals what the author thinks is important.
+Product engineers optimize for the common case, the thing they do fifty times a week.
 Platform engineers who lack that repetition often optimize for correctness or flexibility at the expense of the 80% use case, producing APIs that are technically sound but annoying to use daily.
-Evan Czaplicki's talk The Hard Parts of Open Source captures this well.
-The Elm language succeeds because its creator was also its most demanding user, relentlessly optimizing for how people actually write code rather than for theoretical generality.
+Evan Czaplicki's talk The Hard Parts of Open Source captures this.
+Elm succeeds because its creator was also its most demanding user, optimizing for how people actually write code rather than for theoretical generality.

 None of these are inevitable.
 Great platform engineers avoid all of them.
 But the structural incentives push in the wrong direction.